manzoorqirat-boop/DMS-Backend/RAILWAY_DEPLOY.md

 being append-only.
 Commit the migration (including this edit) to source control; Railway builds from what's committed, not from your local working copy.

-## Step 1 — create the Railway project and database
+## Step 1 — create the Railway project, database, and volume

 1. Create a new Railway project from this repository.
 2. Add a **PostgreSQL** plugin to the project.
 Railway provisions it and — once you link the